 Methodology Note

-Accuracy benchmarks are based on internal testing against a reference set of commercial lease documents with known ground truth values.
+Confidence and detection notes in this report are based on internal Lextract testing against a labeled reference set of commercial lease documents with manually established ground truth values.
 Document types, scan quality, and lease complexity varied across the test set.
-Figures represent ranges across the full test set, not best-case performance.
-Actual accuracy on any specific lease may vary based on document characteristics.
+Actual performance on any specific lease will vary based on its characteristics.

-These benchmarks are for standard US commercial real estate leases in English.
+These benchmarks apply to standard US commercial real estate leases in English.
 Performance on non-English documents, foreign lease formats, or highly non-standard structures is not covered by these benchmarks.
+Speed and cost comparisons use Lextract's published pricing tiers; volume pricing beyond a single 10-pack is available on request and not assumed in the tables above.